-Matulane, also known by its drug name, Procarbazine, is a prescription medication approved by the Food and Drug Administration (FDA) to treat stage III and stage IV Hodgkin lymphoma.
-Matulane is part of the MOPP chemotherapy regimen in combination with Mechlorethamine, Oncovin, and the corticosteroid Prednisone.
+Matulane is a prescription medication approved by the U.S. Food and Drug Administration (FDA) to treat stage III and stage IV Hodgkin lymphoma.
+Matulane is part of the MOPP chemotherapy regimen in combination with mechlorethamine, Oncovin (vincristine), and the corticosteroid prednisone.
+Matulane is also known by its drug name, procarbazine.

 How do I take it?